Bixilon/Minosoft/ReadMe.md

 ## Building

-1. Install Maven and java 11+ (On Ubuntu based distributions: `sudo apt install maven openjdk-11-jdk`).
+1. Install Maven and java 11+ (e.g. `sudo apt install maven openjdk-11-jdk`).
 For Windows users, download and install java from oracle or openjdk.
 Also download maven and follow along
 2. Clone this repository (`git clone https://gitlab.bixilon.de/bixilon/minosoft.git`)
 3. Change directory (`cd minosoft`)
 4. Optional: Checkout a current feature branch (Warning: might be unstable; might not even build) (`git checkout <branch>`)
 5. Build and run Minosoft with `mvn clean verify exec:java`.
 If any errors occur, feel free to open an issue.
-In this early stage it might be helpful to delete the config file
+In this early stage it might be helpful to delete its configuration files
 6. (Optional) Build a fat jar with `mvn package`.
 You'll find the jar with all dependencies in `target/`.
 Then you don't need to recompile everytime

 ## Code mirrors